 “I planned on making a fresh veggie salad for dinner, but it’s easier to pick something up at the drive-through on the way home.”

-In all these cases, this gal was trying to give herself permission to behave in a way she knew would sabotage her personal goals.
+In all these cases, these excuses are an attempt for permission to behave in a way that could sabotage personal goals.

 How do you fight back?